stock2shop/website/content/help/how-to/products/variable-products.md

 - **option1_value:** The value for this variant (e.g. size 8)
 - **option2_name:** Describing the option (e.g. colour)
 - **option2_value:** The value for this variant (e.g. red)

-We can have a maximum of 3 options only.
+We can have a maximum of 3 options per product in Stock2Shop.